xshirl/pokemoncards/project-worksheet.md

 ## MVP

 Include the full list of features that will be part of your MVP
-- Creating Landing Page
+- Creating Landing Page - 1 hour
-- Game play
+- Game play - 15 hours
     - create pokemon objects with name, type, HP, moves
     - push pokemon that has been clicked on into players' arrays
     - Show fighting pokemon on screen